Healthy Homes Assessment Melling

 Melling Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Melling and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory for all Melling and New Zealand rental houses where it’s reasonably practicable to install.

-• A Healthy Homes Declaration of Intent An Insulation Statement as well as an Insurance Statement must be included with any new, renewed or amended tenancy agreement.
+• A Healthy Homes Intent to Comply Statement along with an Insulation Declaration and an Insurance Statement should be included in any renewal, new or modified tenancy agreement.

-• Property managers and landlords must keep records to demonstrate the compliance with any Healthy Homes Standards that apply or will be in force to your rental home.
+• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.

 From 1 July 2021

-• Private landlords and property managers must ensure their rental properties conform with the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.

 Unreasonable Gaps & Holes